amy-wang/notes/javascript.md

     // code to be executed
 }

+### Callback Functions
+* derived from functional programming - use functions as arguments

 ### Objects
 * all objects can be thought of as a dictionary
 * Access Properties: `object.PropertyName` or `object[PropertyName]`